 Abstract

 The rapid growth in the number of foreign visitors in Iceland has had a profound effect on the Icelandic economy over the last decade.
-Due to a rapid growth beyond supply in classical accommodation, there has been a marked increase in residential accommodation offered through web based sharing platform solutions, either with (e.g. Airbnb) or without (e.g.HomeExchange and other house swapping sites ) exchange of payment, as well as a noticeable increase in camping out in tents and rented camper vans outside official campsites.
+Rapid growth beyond supply in classical accommodation has led to a marked increase in residential accommodation offered through web based sharing platform solutions, either with payment (e.g. Airbnb), or without payment (house swapping sites ).
+There has also been a noticeable increase in camping out in tents and rented camper vans outside official campsites.

 In response, Statistics Iceland began to think about ways to produce statistics for overnight stays in private residential accommodation and on the amount of unpaid indoor and outdoor overnight stays of foreign tourists.
 Statistics Iceland addressed this with a three-pronged approach where web scraping, information on Value Added Tax (VAT) and Border Survey results were compared, resulting in a combined approach to estimate the number of alternative overnight stays.

 Since April 2018, Statistics Iceland has produced monthly statistics on alternative methods of accommodation (i.e. residential accommodation and unpaid indoor and outdoor overnight stays), based on the results of a border survey, using VAT turnover numbers for quality control and results from web scraping for production of regional statistics on overnight stays in residential accommodation.
-In the short time since its introduction, it has become a central part of national and financial decision making processes.
+In the short time since its introduction, it has led to better informed coverage in discussions of the national economy.

 Keywords: Tourism, overnight stays, surveys, VAT, web scraping